tablesort/Abelt/readme.md

 ### A utility belt for tables

-This plugin is similiar but completely rewritten from [this forked version of tablesorter](https://github.com/Mottie/tablesorter).
+This plugin is similiar but completely rewritten from [this forked version of tablesorter](//github.com/Mottie/tablesorter).

+It is still a work-in-progress!

 ### Browser support

-Abelt will work with jquery 1.9+ but we don't plan on making any effort to support older versions of Internet Explorer... it may work, but there will not be any active testing done to ensure support.
+We don't plan on making any effort to support older browser versions, especially Internet Explorer... it may work, but there will not be any active testing done to ensure support.

+Abelt will work with jquery 1.9+.

 ### Licensing